renanrolo/MvcAutoInjectScripts/README.md

 </configuration>
 ```

-2) You need to inherit BaseController onto all your controllers.
+2) You need to inherit ScriptInjectorController  onto all your controllers.

 3) The javascript files are loaded into the bundle, so you have to register it on application start
 ```